trifectatechfoundation/trifectatech-website/content/initiatives/workplans/codegen.md

 - Merge [RFC 3720 (improved state machines)](https://github.com/rust-lang/rfcs/pull/3720)
 - Implement RFC 3720 in the rust compiler
 - Identify popular rust projects that benefit from RFC 3720
-- Add experimental support for this RFC to c2rust
+- Add experimental support for RFC 3720 to [c2rust](https://c2rust.com/)
-- Benchmark a freshly translated bzip2: 1) with the original c2rust, 2) the patched c2rust, and measure the result
+- Evaluate the improvement by comparing the performance of a freshly translated bzip2 using either the original or patched c2rust

 Timeline: Nov 2024 - Mar 2025 / Effort: 6 person-weeks